frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">AI will probably be smarter than any single human next year.
 By 2029, AI is probably smarter than all humans combined. <a href="https://t.co/RO3g2OCk9x">https://t.co/RO3g2OCk9x</a></p>&mdash; Elon Musk (@elonmusk) <a href="https://twitter.com/elonmusk/status/1767738797276451090?ref_src=twsrc%5Etfw">March 13, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I think these are wildly optimistic claims given the current state of artificial intelligence research and development;
 despite significant progress, many technical and ethical hurdles remain, and the substitution of Software Developers by AI will only become feasible come AGI, which I think we're much further from than some predict.

+Even if AGI was possible in theory there is still the practical reality that an AGI could be too expensive to train and deploy.
+The current latest models have over 100 billion parameters and take months to train on the latest GPUs.
+An AGI would have much higher compute requirements to that of the latest narrow AIs which could require huge advancements in hardware and model efficiency before becoming feasible for wide-spread use.

 # The Hype